S-Brand5136/tinyapp/README.md

 # TinyApp

-  **TinyApp** is a fullstack web app that is designed to allow users to shorten long URL links.
+  **TinyApp** is a fullstack web app that is built with Node and Express.
+It allows users to shorten long URL links (à la bit.ly).
 It was made during my third week of the web dev bootcamp at [Lighthouse Labs](https://www.lighthouselabs.ca/).

-## Tech stack used
+## Dependencies used

   - Node.js
   - Express